 \subsection{Idea of proof}

-We have to prove the convergence (\ref{eq:coverevenly}) for each smooth and compactly supported function $\Psi: Y_\Gamma \rightarrow \C$.
+By a standard approximation argument (see Lemma \ref{lem:Zelditch}) we are reduced to proving the convergence (\ref{eq:coverevenly}) for each smooth and compactly supported function $\phi: Y_\Gamma \rightarrow \C$.
 This requires on the one hand, to control the volume of the partial covering and on the other hand, to handle the integral over $\PP(\Cc_n,\FF)$.
-A new insight in the present work is that for purely geometric reasons the equidistribution of closed geodesics in the unit tangent bundle implies a lower bound on the volume (see Proposition \ref{prop:vol}):
+A new insight in the present work is that for purely geometric reasons the equidistribution of closed geodesics in the unit tangent bundle implies a lower bound on the volume:

-The idea being that equidistribution ensures that the geodesics do not spend too much time near the boundary $\FF$.
+see Proposition \ref{prop:vol}.
+The idea being that equidistribution ensures that the geodesics do not spend too much time near the boundary of $\FF$.
 In \cite[eq.
 (6.4)]{DuImTo} and \cite[Prop.
 3.14]{HumphriesNordentoft22} such a lower bound was achieved for partial coverings of individual geodesics using specific properties of the fundamental polygons considered.
 The starting point in dealing with the integral in (\ref{eq:coverevenly}), going back to \cite[Lem.
 2]{DuImTo}, is that by an application of Stokes' theorem one obtains an integral over the boundary $\partial \PP(\Cc_n,\FF)$.
-More precisely, if $L_2=1+2iy\partial_{\overline{z}}$ denotes weight $2$ lowering operator (\ref{eq:levelraising}) and we can write $\Psi= L_2 \Phi$ for $\Phi$ an automorphic form for $\Gamma$ of weight $2$ then we have (see Lemma \ref{lem:Stokes}):
+More precisely, if $L_2=1+2iy\partial_{\overline{z}}$ denotes weight $2$ lowering operator (\ref{eq:levelraising}) and we can write $\phi= L_2 \Phi$ for $\Phi$ an automorphic form for $\Gamma$ of weight $2$ then we have